alexander-bogomol/pet_projects/README.md

 # pet_projects
-Theese are my learning-projects.
+There are my learning-projects.
 There are readme.txt files inside the most of folders with short review